ramnakm/CountVerticalLines/readme.txt

 Example:

+Build:
+  Open the solution in Visual Studio or build via CLI:
+    > dotnet build

-Open a terminal (e.g., PowerShell or Command Prompt).
+Open a terminal (e.g., Command Prompt).
 Navigate to the output directory:

    Executable path after building in Release mode: